FOR IMMEDIATE RELEASE

 All-Winners will be honored at the 7th Annual Lovie Awards ceremony at Picturehouse Central in London on 16 November 2017, where they will have an opportunity to deliver a “Declaration of Lovie” acceptance speech.
 A full list of The Lovie Awards Finalists can be found at peopleslovie.eu.

 About Turn Off the Lights

-“Turn Off the Lights” is a free browser extension, which dims the light of the website enabling more focus to the video player.
+“Turn Off the Lights” is a free browser extension, which dims the light of the website enabling more focus on the video player.
 The extension developed by Stefan Van Damme was initially released on 15th, December 2009 and since then has been regularly updated and enhanced with new features in order to meet user requirements.